gianniosgeorgios/Robotics-I-Analysis_Control_Laboratory/Project/README.md

 ### Joint Space

-After finding desired position/velocity of end effector (each time), we should identify which must be joint's angular positions to ensure these.
+After finding desired position/velocity of end effector (each time), we should identify which must be joint's angular positions.
 We broke this task into two subtasks

 #### Subtask 1: From 2nd rotational joint to end effector